 Understanding the Limits of Labiaplasty

-I must mention that it is also clear in my discussion with my patients that those procedures are mostly aesthetic, not functional.
-Even the vaginal tightening procedures have no guaranties of improved sexual experience.
+I must mention that it is also clear in my discussion with my patients that female genital plastic surgery procedures are mostly aesthetic, not functional.
+Even the vaginal tightening procedures have no guarantee of improved sexual experience.
 That being said, any procedure enhancing one’s self-esteem has the potential to help in making one’s future sexual experience a more satisfying one.
 For that matter, the same rule applies to our patients getting a tummy tuck or a breast lift!

 With the fast-growing demands and several studies that have showed a greater than 95% satisfaction rate after labiaplasty, the interest and demand for it will likely continue to grow.